oxheadalpha/teztnets/jakartanet-about.markdown

 To run Jakartanet, you must:

 * download and run Octez 13.0-rc1
-* pass the argument `--network https://teztnets.xyz/jakartanet` to `tezos-node run`.
+* pass the argument `--network https://teztnets.xyz/jakartanet` to `tezos-node config init`.

 **New**: `--network jakartanet` will not work this time.
 This will be added to the final 13.0 release.